alphagov/govuk-rfcs/rfc-013-thoughts-on-access-limiting-in-draft.md

 - Matches user\_id from request header with permitted users/organisations in content item data
 - Returns 403 if user is not permitted to see that item
+- Ensures that responses from access limited items are marked with no\_cache headers.

 **gds-api-adapters**